 Once candidates enter the funnel, our recruitment process is kept very consistent.
 We have 2 CV reviews, pre-defined questions, and interviewers submit scores to an online portal independently.
 We only ask 8 questions related to our 4 success drivers, and nothing personal.

 Does Findify have equality targets for gender representation?

 I don’t really agree with that practice.
 In the first place, we are not that many people now.
 Of course, it’s different if you’re talking about Board members because they define policy.
 For us, we hire someone not because they are different but because they’re the best that we can find.

 But before that decision is made, we make sure that 1) a diverse group is attracted to apply in the first place, and 2) we design interviews so they don’t drop out once they’re in the process.

-Keep reading to find out how Impactually helped Findify to redesign their recruitment process for greater inclusion using behavioural science.
+Keep reading to find out how Impactually helped Findify to redesign their recruitment process for greater inclusion using behavioral science.

 Constance Ho is the HR Lead at Impact Hub Stockholm.
 She’s passionate about diversity & inclusion, what drives people, good design, and how language shapes thought.